 Mary GLEESON, baptized 20 November 1880 She came to the USA and

 in 1903 she was living at 2139 5th Avenue, Troy, New York.
 Here is Mary's birth record.
 Here is Mary's birth record, but they did a poor job of copying it.

 On 9 April 1903 her sister Margaret arrived at Ellis Island from Ireland.
 Margaret was heading to her sister's residence in Troy, New York.

 Mary later returned to Ireland and passed away there.
 Mary never married.
 Mary's sponsors at baptism were Thomas HERBERT & Mary.
-She is probably the Mary Gleeson who passed away in the first quarter of 1909 in the Nenagh Registration district.
+Mary passed away on 29 January 1909.
+View her death record here.
 She was listed as 28 at the time of death, a spinster, and her mother Ellen Gleeson is listed as present at death.
 Cause of death is listed as Pulmonary ???? one year and 6 months diarrhea.

 Margaret (Auntie) GLEESON, baptized 27 June 1882.
 She married Frank HANNA.
 View Margaret's birth record here.

 Teresa GLEESON, baptized 27 June 1882.
 She probably died in infancy.
 Teresa's sponsors were Mary Ryan and William GLEESON.
 Teresa's birth was not registered.

 Peter and Joseph GLEESON, baptized 28 June 1886.
 Joseph died in infancy.

 Peter must have died as a young child, as Sarah mentioned playing with Peter as a child.

 There was no mention of Joseph, other than some siblings had died at a young age.